nplathe/pyJSON-Schema-Loader-and-JSON-Editor/README.md

 ### Structure of the tool

 Depending on the build process and the console parameters, the diectory structure will vary.
-This will be roughly the structure, when built on a Microsoft Windows OS:
+This will be roughly the structure, when built on a Microsoft Windows OS via PyInstaller:
 ```
 Script Directory
 ├── Logs                    Log directory.
 Gets created when the first log is written.